 And then -- "Yes!" he shrieked as his character shot down another figure.
 Behind him, three other players whooped victoriously.
-Two screens down, the loser groaned.
+Two screens away, the loser groaned.

-Like most of the other teenagers who hang out at the Ellicott City cyber cafe, Kim has a personal computer at home that connects him to his friends and allows him to play games such as Counter-Strike with anyone around the world.
-But at least twice a month, he comes to PC Games & Comic in the Normandy Shopping Center to play video games -- and most important, hang with his buddies.
+Like most of the other teenagers who hang out at the Ellicott City cyber cafe, Isaac has a personal computer at home that connects him to his friends and allows him to play games such as Counter-Strike with anyone around the world.
+But at least twice a month he comes to PC Games & Comic in the Normandy Shopping Center to play video games -- and most important, to hang with his buddies.

 Gloating about a win is better in person, after all, than in an instant message.

-"At home, you're just by yourself," Kim said.
+"At home, you're just by yourself," Isaac said.
 "Here you're with friends.
 It's different."

 With high-speed connections, comfy chairs, and soft drinks and snacks for sale, cyber cafes such as the one in Ellicott City have become a meeting place for this generation's teenage boys (and a few girls).

-The video game cafes first became popular in tech-crazed South Korea, where most Internet service is fast and cheap.
+Video game cafes first became popular in tech-crazed South Korea, where most Internet service is fast and cheap.
 Korean immigrants brought the business idea to suburbs such as Ellicott City, which has a large Korean population already familiar with gaming cafes.
-Those students then introduced them to friends.
+Those students then introduced the cafes to friends.

 PC Games & Comic, with 28 computers, started four years ago.
 Other gaming cafes have popped up in Anne Arundel, Fairfax and Montgomery counties, as well.
 The largest cyber cafe in the region, Music House, with 70 computers, is in the heart of the Koreatown section of Annandale in Northern Virginia.

 For $3 to $5 an hour, players get access to high-speed computers that are hooked up to the same network so they can be used in the same game.
-The most popular game is Counter-Strike, in which "terrorists" battle "counter-terrorists," and role-playing games such as Diablo, in which players create characters for themselves and battle obstacles.
+The most popular games are Counter-Strike, in which "terrorists" battle "counter-terrorists," and role-playing games such as Diablo, in which players create characters for themselves and battle obstacles.

 Kyung Kim, a 30-year-old Korean immigrant, who is not related to Isaac Kim, said he started the Ellicott City cyber cafe primarily so he could play, too.

 "I love the games," he said.
-He compared visiting a cyber cafe with going to a movie theater or video arcade because "people want to have fun with their friends."
+Visiting a cyber cafe is comparable to going to a movie theater or video arcade, he said, because "people want to have fun with their friends."

 Locally, authorities have not reported gaming cafes as being trouble spots with violent crime and gang activity.
 Business owners say they keep a close eye on customers.
 Some businesses have signs saying that anyone younger than 16 isn't allowed to play past 11 p.m. on a weeknight or during school hours.